johnnovak/gridmonger-site/source/advanced-editing.rst

 can change the current level, zoom in and out, etc.

-Once a link has been created, you can see a small triangle in the bottom-left corner of the two linked cells:
+Once a link has been created, you can see a small triangle in the bottom-left corners of the two linked cells:

 <image>